grinnell-statistics/Bookdown/docs/Chap9.md

 \large
 \textbf{\textcolor{red}{Key Concept:}}
-\color{red}
-The response variable in a survival analysis study is the time until the event of interest occurs.
-Survival analysis methods are appropriate for data from experiments or studies that possess a well-defined event of interest, a clearly defined beginning of time, and a meaningful scale for measuring time.
+\textcolor{red}{The response variable in a survival analysis study is the time until the event of interest occurs.
+Survival analysis methods are appropriate for data from experiments or studies that possess a well-defined event of interest, a clearly defined beginning of time, and a meaningful scale for measuring time.}
-\color{black}
 \normalsize

 ## Incomplete Event Times: Censoring {-}